vishalmhjn/pneuma_treatment/README.md

 ## Citation
 If you use these codes in your work, kindly cite the following preprint:

 Mahajan, V., Barmpounakis, E., Alam, M. R., Geroliminis, N., & Antoniou, C. (2021).
 Treating Noise and Anomalies in Vehicle Trajectories from an Experiment with a Swarm of Drones.
-[Preprint Link](https://mediatum.ub.tum.de/doc/1694634/document.pdf)
+[Article Link](https://mediatum.ub.tum.de/doc/1694634/document.pdf)